The Best Roulette Games

-Here at whichcasinos we absolutely love roulette!
+Here at which casinos we absolutely love roulette games!
 You can find so many different variations across the web from the old school traditional versions to the faster paced and more modern, 3D Roulette, Zoom Roulette and Roulette Pro.
-Here at Which Casinos we have listed our favourites, all of which you can find below.
+To help we have listed our favourites, all of which can be found below.

 Unlike other casino games, the house has a minimal edge over you when playing roulette.
 The house advantage in Eurpoean Roulette is 2.7% whereas it’s 5.26% with American Roulette.That’s down to the extra number (the 00) which you won’t find on any European versions.

 Across the variations of roulette, you will be offered different betting options in which you can place multiple bets for every spin.
 “Outside” and “inside” are the two main types of bets and you’ll find the betting limit for each type can vary.

 The way to make the most money on roulette is by hitting a number, whereas winning by even or odd, high or low, or even colour are the least rewarding with payouts between 35/1 to 1/1.
 You will also be presented with the options to bet on rows, columns, dozen, split number as well as other varying odds.

 50 FREE Spins

 Up to £100